How To Build a Self Service Portal Using WordPress

 But how should you go about building a self-service portal?
 And what is the best platform for achieving this?

-In this article, we’ll take you through our recommended route for making your own self-service portal using the world’s most popular web builder, WordPress.
+In this article, we’ll take you through our recommended route for making your own self-service portal using the world’s most popular CMS, WordPress and a knowledge builder.

 What is a self-service portal?